OSTP/Dynamics_Textbook/video_links.md

 This file contains links to instructional videos demonstrating mathematical concepts and tricks.
 The video files are linked because the file sizes are two large for github.

-All videos are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All videos are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC-BY-NC-ND).
 Videos can be used for non-commercial purposes and must remain unaltered.
 Video credits to Lance Schonberg and Sarah Sadavoy.

 ## Mathematical Concepts